AmandaCIdev/full-stack-capstone/README.md

 [Code Institute](https://codeinstitute.net/) - The events page on my site drew inspiration from the "I think therefore I blog" walkthrough project by Code Institute.
 Throughout the past 16 weeks, my participation in the Full Stack skills bootcamp has equipped me with the essential skills needed to develop this website.

 ### **Below, you'll find a comprehensive list of project requirements and their respective versions.
 Some installed packages were not utilised but were installed as per the instructions provided by Code Institute.
-This influenced my decision to document the process in the **I think therefore I blog walkthrough project.**
+This influenced my decision to document the process in the 'I think therefore I blog 'walkthrough project.**

 - asgiref==3.7.2
 - cloudinary==1.36.0